 INTESOL Worldwide has been training TEFL/TESOL teachers for 27 years and is well known and respected in the TEFL/TESOL industry.
 This means your TEFL/TESOL certification will be instantly recognised internationally as being of excellent quality.

 The 180 Hour TESOL course is externally accredited, meaning the content and teaching methods have been scrutinised externally to meet industry standards.
 This means you can be sure you’ll participate in a fruitful learning experience.

 Your tutor will be an experienced teacher holding a Diploma in TESOL as a minimum qualification (many have a Masters in TESOL).
 They will offer you all the support and feedback you need to succeed to the best of your ability.

-INTESOL Worldwide has a strong network internationally with branches all over the world, including Japan, Iran, Nicaragua, Russia and many more.
+INTESOL Worldwide has a strong network internationally with branches all over the world, including Japan, Iran, India, Russia and many more.
 Not to mention the multitude of relationships we have developed with EFL schools and recruiters in TEFL/TESOL employment hotspots.
 We’re well placed to help you find the best teaching jobs.